UAE Emiratisation 2026: 10% Quota & MOHRE Penalty Rules

 The mandate

 "Skilled roles" in this context means positions classified as levels 1–5 in the UAE's occupational classification: managers, professionals, technicians, associate professionals, and clerical support workers.
-It doesn't include manual labour or unskilled positions, which means the quota applies squarely to the white-collar workforce.
+It does not include manual labour or unskilled positions, which means the quota applies squarely to the white-collar workforce (Envoy Global on UAE Emiratisation policy).

 The penalty structure

 MOHRE's enforcement has teeth.
-Companies that fail to meet the quota face financial penalties starting at AED 72,000 per unfilled position per year, with the amount increasing annually.
-Beyond the direct financial hit, non-compliant companies face restrictions on new work permit issuance and limitations on visa quota allocation — which can cripple a growing business's ability to hire.
+Since 2023, non-compliant companies have been required to pay AED 6,000 monthly for every Emirati national not employed against the required target, AED 72,000 annually per unfilled position at the base rate, with these contributions increasing by AED 1,000 annually through 2026 (Auxilium Services on Emiratisation fines).
+Beyond the direct financial hit, non-compliant companies face restrictions on new work permit issuance and limitations on visa quota allocation, which can cripple a growing business's ability to hire.

 How employers are responding